Katie Dey: Career

 Dey released her first album, Asdfasdf, in 2015 with the label Orchid Tapes.
 Dey attracted the attention of Orchid Tapes founder Warren Hildebrand after Mat Cothran of Elvis Depressedly discovered Dey's blog.
 Pitchfork rated the album with a 7 out of 10.
 In 2016, Dey released her second full-length album, Flood Network, this time with the label Joy Void.
 Pitchfork gave the album a 7.8 out of 10 rating.
 In 2018, Dey collaborated on an album with musician Devi McCallion of Black Dresses, titled Some New Form of Life.
 In May 2019, Dey surprise released her third full-length album titled Solipsisters, on Run for Cover Records.
 Pitchfork rated the album a 7.9 out of 10.

 In July 2020, Dey released her fourth full-length album titled Mydata, which received a 7.5 out of 10 from Pitchfork and was chosen as Album of the Week by Stereogum.
 Dey then released a sequel collaboration album to Some New Form of Life with Devi McCallion in September 2020 titled Magic Fire Brain.
 The album was also selected by Stereogum as Album of the Week upon its release.
 In January 2021, Dey released a Mydata remix album titled Urdata with collaborators including Laura Les, June Jones, Devi McCallion, and Ada Rook.

+In January 2022, Dey independently released her fifth full-length album titled Forever Music, which received a 7.3 out of 10 from Pitchfork.